grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Hemi reached over to the tank trim panel and opened valves that let more water into the boat.
 Throughout the whole of the _Prospect_ huge volumes of water poured into the ballast tanks as air was displaced up pipes and vented out above them in streams of bubbles.
 Percy flipped the lights from white to red.

 "Set the planes down steep," said Hemi.
 "Full power to the electric motors, drive us down as fast as possible."
-Owen pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the terrifying sound of water rushing in to fill the boat.
+Gregory pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the terrifying sound of water rushing in to fill the boat.
 The rows of smaller dials showing the tank-fill statuses, with their pitted chrome casings -- one with a cracked glass face -- all rose evenly and quickly.

 The _Prospect's_ bow tilted towards the depths.
 Percy and Hemi grabbed the hanging leather straps and counter-angled their ankles against the incline.
 They were going down fast enough that they could feel their stomachs rise slightly against the descent.